Skip to Content

 The Mitigating Lead Exposure in Low- and Middle-Income Countries (LMICs) project seeks to reduce lead exposure in Asia, Africa, and Latin America from exposure sources such as metal and ceramic cookware, adulterated spices, environmentally unsound used lead-acid battery (ULAB) recycling, and cosmetics.
 The overarching objective is to assist governments and stakeholders in strengthening institutional capacities, programs, and policies to effectively assess, prioritize, and mitigate lead exposure.
 Project countries include Colombia, Egypt, Ghana, India, Indonesia, Peru, and the Philippines.

-Pure Earth has steadily increased its work in Ghana on lead exposure issues since establishing a national Toxic Sites Identification Program in 2010.
+Pure Earth has increased its work on lead exposure issues in Ghana since establishing a national Toxic Sites Identification Program in 2010.
 In 2020, Pure Earth established a physical office in Ghana and expanded its activities significantly.
-Since 2020, Pure Earth, UNICEF, the Ghana Health Service, and Ghana EPA have collaborated on activities that include a large-scale BLL survey (3227 participants, but not nationally representative).
+Since 2020, Pure Earth, UNICEF, the Ghana Health Service, and Ghana EPA have collaborated on activities that include a large-scale blood lead level survey (3227 participants over 3 regions, but not nationally representative).

-In a recent nationwide BLL survey Pure Earth conducted in 3 regions of Ghana, Muslim-majority Northern Ghana had the highest prevalence of lead poisoning at the regional level.
+In this recent BLL survey, the region of Northern Ghana had the highest prevalence of lead poisoning.
 Lead-contaminated eyeliner, locally known as “chilo,” was identified through follow-up home-based assessments as a potentially important contributor to exposure.
-In Northern Ghana, chilo use was nearly universal and highly correlated with elevated BLLs.
-Among the most contaminated cosmetics sampled in Ghana, we found many were eyeliner products imported from and manufactured in South Asia.
+In Northern Ghana, chilo use was nearly universal and correlated with elevated BLLs.
+Among the most contaminated cosmetics sampled in Ghana were eyeliner products imported from South Asia.

-2. Understanding and comparison of the cost-effectiveness of interventions that remove primary contributing sources of exposure in a given geography (as identified through home-based assessment) (CGD).
+• Compare the cost-effectiveness of interventions that remove primary contributing sources of exposure in a given geography, as identified through home-based assessments.

-2. Market screening, supply chain analysis, and regulatory assessment for cookware and cosmetics.
+• Conduct a market screening, supply chain analysis, and regulatory assessment for cookware and cosmetics

 Return to Content